Nora J. Pasman-Green

-A member of the Cooley faculty since 1985, Professor Pasman-Green was the executive director of the Sixty Plus, Inc., Elderlaw Clinic from 1985-1991.
+A member of the WMU-Cooley Law School faculty since 1985, Professor Pasman-Green was the executive director of the Sixty Plus, Inc., Elderlaw Clinic from 1985-1991.
 In 1989-1990, she was a visiting professor at the University of San Diego School of Law in San Diego, Calif.

 Before joining the faculty, Professor Pasman-Green spent seven years as a criminal appellate defense lawyer with the Michigan State Appellate Defender's Office.
 She also served in county government as executive director of the Washtenaw County Consumer Service Department, where she specialized in consumer law.
 Professor Pasman-Green also taught paralegals and served as a teaching assistant at the University of Michigan.

-Professor Pasman-Green teaches Remedies and Contracts.
-She has previously taught Professional Responsibility, Administrative Law, Property, Torts, Lawyering Skills, and Advanced Trial Advocacy.
+Professor Pasman-Green taught Remedies and Contracts, Professional Responsibility, Administrative Law, Property, Torts, Lawyering Skills, and Advanced Trial Advocacy.